-The complete opcode must be clocked in before the \overline{CS} pin is deasserted; otherwise, the device will abort the operation and return to the standby mode once the \overline{CS} pin is deasserted.
-In addition, the device will default to the standby mode after a power-cycle or a device reset.
+The complete opcode must be clocked in before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and return to the standby mode once the \overline{CS} pin is deasserted.
+In addition, the device will default to the standby mode after a power-cycle.